activisthandbook/activisthandbook/articles/organising/roles/affinity-group.md

 -   If one or more members of your group get arrested, you immediately report this to arrestee support.
 One or more members of your affinity group can wait outside the police station for people to be released to give them hugs, food and mental support.
 This might not always be possible (e.g. if you all get arrested), so at civil disobedience actions it is important to have arrestee support as well (more about that later)

+> Through free association, people will find those of mutual interests in every sphere of life to form groups on the basis of their affinity.
+But whether these various groups meet and coordinate their activity in workshops, gardens, or other spaces of encounter and whether they are invested in maintaining energy systems, growing food forests, or building homes, such a society cannot last without mutual responsibility. - [What Anarchy Needs – YouTube](https://www.youtube.com/watch?v=qkN_nQPpeSU)

+## **How to form an affinity group**

+CrimethInc has created this [guide to forming affinity groups.](https://crimethinc.com/2017/02/06/how-to-form-an-affinity-group-the-essential-building-block-of-anarchist-organization?utm_source=activisthandbook.org) Here is another guide by Destructables that breaks down [how to form an affinity group in 3 steps.](https://theanarchistlibrary.org/library/destructables-affinity-groups?utm_source=activisthandbook.org)

 ## **Group exercises**